Agenda

 • Nancy Bolous, MD, MA, MSc, Senior Research Scientist, St. Jude Children’s Research Hospital

-• Maurizio Scarpa, MD, PhD, Coordinating Director, European Reference Network for Hereditary Metabolic Diseases (MetabERN)
+• Maurizio Scarpa, MD, PhD, Director, European Reference Network for Hereditary Metabolic Diseases, MetabERN

 • Anabela Marçal, PharmD, EMA Liaison Official to US FDA, European Medicines Agency